Mrian07/Proyeksi/docs/release-notes/5-0-11/README.md

 ---

-# OpenProject 5.0.11
+# ProyeksiApp 5.0.11

-OpenProject 5.0.11 contains an update to the new Rails version 4.2.5.1 which fixes several security vulnerabilities ([\#22574](https://community.openproject.org/work_packages/22574)).
+ProyeksiApp 5.0.11 contains an update to the new Rails version 4.2.5.1 which fixes several security vulnerabilities ([\#22574](https://community.openproject.org/work_packages/22574)).